 - Preventing Fraud.
 Paper ballots can be manipulated all too easily.
 A lost ballot here or a quick scribble there can invalidate a vote.
 Electronic voting not only eliminates confusion, but it also makes sure that each person gets one vote for each position.
 So, electronic voting can help ensure fairness in fraternity and sorority elections.

 On top of all of these benefits, using electronic voting tools simply makes things easier for your election managers.
 Instead of having to sit down and manually go through every ballot, they can set up a bar chart view and see who won each position with a clear, easy-to-understand view.
 This saves hours that can be better-used studying (or celebrating).

 Some have concerns about the security and privacy of electronic ballots.
 Many people worry about their votes not being anonymous or private when they use an electronic ballot that was emailed to them—and some even worry about the risk of electronic votes being manipulated.

 At SurveyLegend, we work to assuage these concerns by using top-class security in our survey tools.
 Our surveys are encrypted with TLS v1.2 and meet the EU’s General Data Protection Regulation (GDPR) standards for data security and privacy.
 Data transfers within the SurveyLegend site, app, and survey form are all highly encrypted so your data is protected from prying eyes.

+Wondering how to run a sorority election?
+Running for fraternity president?
+Or just want chapter input on the next Greek party theme?
+SurveyLegend has you covered.
 We protect your respondent’s data so fraternity and sorority members can rest easy instead of wondering about potential security risks.